pallavii28/Gym-Website/README.md

 # Gym-Website
-Itt is a simple Gym website by only using HTML & CSS
+This is a simple Gym website by only using HTML & CSS

 Website link:- https://pallavii28.github.io/Gym-Website/